 Both compounds have the same chemical formula.
 However, the atoms are arranged differently.
 This means that your body will be affected differently due to the different chemical properties found in both compounds

 That being said, they are both chemically similar to your body’s endocannabinoids.
 This means that they are able to interact with your cannabinoid receptors which release neurotransmitters in your brain.
-Therefore, they can have an impact on your pain, stress, sleep, mood, and even immune function.
+Therefore, they may have an impact on your pain, stress, sleep, mood, and even immune function.

 The Impact on the Body

-THC and CBD can affect the body differently.
+THC and CBD may affect the body differently.
 THC is the main psychoactive compound in marijuana; therefore, it mostly results in a high feel effect.
 This occurs when the THC binds with the CB1 receptors, resulting in a feeling of euphoria.

 - Low appetite